m-burst/cookiecutter-pypackage-poetry/README.md

 # cookiecutter-pypackage-poetry

-The cookiecutter template of a python package with poetry, travis, etc.
+The cookiecutter template of a python package with poetry, actions, etc.

 ## Usage